grey-elf/dm/docs/vl/3-research.md

 ##### Turim Varostak

-Turim Varostak (LE human **lich**, he/him) is Vecna's manifestation on Oerth.
+[Turim Varostak](dramatis-personae.md#turim-varostak) is Vecna's manifestation on Oerth.
 He appears to be a tall, wiry, grizzled human sailor with thinning white hair and a permanent scowl.
 He is an honorary Rhennee, a fact indicated by a charm he wears dangling from his belt.
 His entire left side is badly scarred and mutilated.
 He has a peg in place of his left leg, a leather cuff ending with a hook over his left forearm, and a patch over his left eye.

 - Claims to be a bargemaster
 - Has various different stories as to his injuries.